thomased/thomased.github.io/tools.md

 permalink: /tools/
 ---

-We often build our own bits & pieces for experiments, which is made even simpler with the help of 3D printing.
-Below are some things I've created that might be of use.
+We often build our own bits & pieces for experiments, which is made simpler with the help of 3D printing.
+Below are some odds & ends I've created that might be of use.
 For 3D printable models I've included the style (.sty) files, which are ready to be edited (if desired), 'sliced', and sent to your printer of choice.
 If you don't have access to a printer but feel something may be useful to you feel free to get in touch (especially students & ECRs) and I'll happily try and help as time & resources allow.

 ---